Los Angeles to Fresno Road Trip Guide

 Often referred to as the valley of vineyards, this is one area where no oenophile would ever forgive you if you didn’t stop.
 There are thirty-four vineyards and tasting rooms to tempt you.
 Although it was only incorporated in 1905, the city’s history extends back to 1870 when it was originally founded.

 The Rancho Sisquoc Winery has been crafting fine wines for more than forty years.
-Part of a 37 000 acre cattle ranch, they have three hundred acres of vines and have won many different awards for their product.
+Part of a 37,000-acre cattle ranch, they have three hundred acres of vines and have won many different awards for their product.
 They are situated on the Foxen Canyon Wine Trail, 14 miles east of Santa Maria.
-The tasting room is set in delightful rolling hills and besides giving you the opportunity to try out their wines, they offer picnic sites which you might want to take advantage of before moving on.
+The tasting room is set in delightful rolling hills, and besides allowing you to try out their wines, they offer picnic sites, which you might want to take advantage of before moving on.

 Summary